kamansoft/native-lemp-tool/README.md

     $ git clone https://github.com/kamansoft/native-php-setup-tool.git
     $ cd native-php-setup-tool

-Then jsut run the script with the -i argument  and it will install all you need for a common php enviroment.
+Then jsut run the script as sudo with the -i argument  and it will install all you need for a common php enviroment.

-    $ ./npstool -i
+    $ sudo ./npstool -i

 A set of things will happen then make sure to read every confirmation message before continuing.